uharaqo/kotlin-hocon-mapper/README.md

 2. Load config files by using the [Typesafe Config](https://github.com/lightbend/config#standard-behavior) library
 3. Load the `Config` object into the data class by using the deserializer

-Setup config with a temporary code
+Setup the config by temporary code
 1. Instantiate the class with default values
 2. Generate a JSON with the object by using the serializer
-3. Put the JSON into application.conf
+3. Put the JSON into a config source such as application.conf
-4. Update the configs if necessary

 Links
 -----